In a corner of Minnesota, folks are different, yet not so different.

 About a mile north of Canton on County Road 21, the Amish run their own country store.

-In Harmony, R&J Woodgoods has a fine selection of high-quality Amish furniture made in Ohio.
+Right off U.S. 52 on the north end of Harmony, R&J Woodgoods has a fine selection of high-quality Amish furniture made in Ohio.
 It's run by former members of the Harmony Amish community.

 Accommodations: There are many lodgings available, especially in Lanesboro.
 Starting in June, they fill up every weekend, so reserve as early as possible.